mrchaoticx/Tomato/README.md

 # Tomato
-A lightweight UI Library built on speed and needs.
+A lightweight UI Library built for every ocasion.

 ## .ripe
 With Tomato `.ripe()` allows us to render our HTML to the page.
 Either at all queries or the strictly first.